Skip to main content

 1. To escalate a support incident successfully, mention your intention to escalate in the open support case.
 This will begin the escalation process.

-2. If more attention is required, proceed to initiate the escalation by contacting the regional support manager (see table below), moving upwards if needed as shown in the chart.
+2. If more attention is required, initiate the escalation by emailing the regional support manager (see table below), moving upwards if needed as shown in the chart.

 Escalation MatrixEscalation Matrix